Last Updated: Dec 10,2021

 Banks must also provide a post debit notification which includes the name of the merchant, transaction amount, date/time of debit, reference number of transaction / e-mandate, the reason for debit.

-Banks must allow the cardholder to withdraw an e-mandate at any point in time and immediately stop all recurring payments.
+Banks must allow the cardholder to withdraw an e-mandate anytime and immediately stop all recurring payments.

 No charges can be levied to the customer for the creation or modification of e-mandates.

 Non-adherence to these guidelines will mean your customers will experience failures for their recurring payments.
-Customers will also be required to complete the AFA process as a one-time transaction for each renewal cycle.
+Additionally, customers will be required to complete AFA for each transaction as a one-time transaction.

 The following impact may apply to your Stripe integration:

-For sub recurring payments,Pre-debit notifications must be sent 24 hours prior to the actual transaction, you may experience delays of up to 3 to 4 days for the settlement cycle to be complete for recurring payments.
+For sub recurring payments,Pre-debit notifications must be sent 24 hours before every renewal payment.
+However, you may experience delays of up to 3 days for payment confirmation.

 All existing customers would need to set up their mandates again post-October 1, 2021 to ensure recurring payments can be processed without AFA.